amartopoulos/k8s-validator-public/README.md

 The script `common/handler.py` can be used as an AWS Lambda to monitor the availability of the validator port (30333).
 It's not fancy; it merely looks for an open port and publishes metrics to CloudWatch.
-You'll need to set a cron scheduler as a trigger to run it every minute: cron(* * * * ? *).
+First, you'll need to set the correct IP address for your primary node ('IP_ADDRESS_HERE').
+Then, you'll need to set a cron scheduler as a trigger to run it every minute: cron(* * * * ? *).
 The Lambda's role will need the following permissions:

  - logs:PutLogEvents
  - logs:DescribeLogStreams